-Unfortunately, however, the Soviet General Staff, more strongly influenced it seems by Trotsky than by Lenin, gathered a large force near Borysov, and agreed to negotiate only in order to lull Polish watchfulness, and to gain time to defeat General Wrangel's White Army, before throwing all its forces against Poland.
+Unfortunately, however, the Soviet General Staff, more strongly influenced as it seems to have been by Trotsky than by Lenin, gathered a large force near Borysov, and agreed to negotiate only in order to lull Polish watchfulness, and to gain time first to defeat General Wrangel's White Army, and then to throw all its forces against Poland.
 For this reason the Soviet Government firmly refused to conduct peace negotiations at Borysov.
-This refusal served to convince not only Marshal Pilsudski's staff, but also the leaders of the left and centre in the Diet, of the insincerity of the whole of the Soviet peace proposals.
-They therefore authorized Pilsudski to send armed aid to Petlura.
+But this refusal served to convince not only Marshal Pilsudski's staff, but also the leaders of the left and centre in the Diet, of the insincerity of the whole of the Soviet peace proposals.
+They therefore authorized Piłsudski to send armed aid to Petlura.
 Having learnt this, I called upon the Foreign Affairs Committee to renew their demand for peace negotiations, though at some other place than Borysov.
-However, this time I and the members of my party found ourselves in a minority, so that I had to resign as chairman.

-It was not till a few months later, when my warnings against exaggerating the influence of Ukrainian nationalism on the masses of the Ukrainian people had, unfortunately, been justified, that the Foreign Affairs Committee reelected me chairman.
+However, this time I and the members of my party found ourselves in a minority, so that I had to resign my chairmanship.
+It was not till a few months later, when my warnings against exaggerating the influence of Ukrainian nationalism on the masses of the Ukrainian people had, unfortunately, been justified, that the Foreign Affairs Committee again entrusted me with it.

-I was decidedly opposed to Pilsudski's offensive against Kiev.
+I was decidedly opposed to P.lsudski's offensive against Kiev.
 And afterwards, at the time of his coup d'état in 1926, I fought against him.
 But I must do justice to his memory.
-Pilsudski's doubts as to the sincerity of the Soviet peace proposals at that time were wellfounded, and it is not right to accuse him of imperialistic designs of conquest.
-He was in truth a chivalrous defender of "our freedom and of yours."
+Pilsudski's doubts as to the sincerity of the Soviet peace proposals at that time were well-founded, and it is not right to accuse him of imperialistic designs of conquest.
+He was in truth a chivalrous defender of "our and your freedom."
 He was perfectly sincere when he said in his manifesto to the Ukrainian people of April 26, 1920:

-"The Polish armies will clear the territory inhabited by the Ukrainian nation from the foreign invaders against whom the Ukrainian people have risen in arms, in defence of their homes against violence, robbery and pillage.
+"The Polish armies will clear the territory inhabited by the Ukrainian nation from the foreign invaders against whom the Ukrainian people has risen in arms, in defence of its homes against violence, robbery and pillage.
 The Polish armies will remain in the Ukraine until such time as a truly Ukrainian government is able to take over the administration.
-As soon as armed bodies of Ukrainians stand on the border, capable of defending the country against a fresh invasion, and as soon as the free Ukrainian nation is in position to decide its own fate, Polish soldiers will withdraw behind the frontier of the Polish Republic."
+As soon as a National Government of the Ukrainian Republic has appointed State authorities, as soon as armed bodies of Ukrainians stand on the border, capable of defending the country against a fresh invasion, and as soon as the free nation is in position to decide its own fate, the Polish soldier will withdraw behind the frontier of the Polish Republic."